Experiencing high CPU

 Using the CLI

-Start a diagnostics session that is uploaded to Raygun when complete
+Start a diagnostics session, which will be uploaded to Raygun when complete

 rgc.exe -auto-diagnostic 300